Back to species list

 Introduction

-Old World vulture native to the Himalayas and Tibetan Plateau.
-Second-largest Old World vulture species after the cinereous vulture, and among the world's largest true raptors.
-Inhabits high-altitude regions from 1,200–5,500 m elevation.
-Feeds exclusively on carrion, with 64% of diet on Tibetan Plateau derived from deceased domestic yak.
-Known to strip large carcasses in 30 minutes.
-Classified as Near Threatened on the IUCN Red List.
+An Old World vulture native to the Himalayas, foothills of North and Northeastern India, and the adjacent Tibetan Plateau.
+It is the second-largest Old World vulture species and among the world's largest true raptors.
+Listed as Near Threatened on the IUCN Red List.

 Description